 21. To gamble in New Jersey, you need to be at least 21 years old.
 This applies to both online and in-person gambling.
 Atlantic City casinos cannot legally let anyone under 21 onto the casino floor.

-However, folks 18 and up can legally win money online by playing DFS, wagering on horses, or playing on sweepstakes sites.
+Residents 18 and up can legally win money online by playing DFS, wagering on horses, or playing on sweepstakes sites.

 No. New Yorkers can only wager on New Jersey online sportsbooks if they travel to the Garden State.

-However, it’s perfectly legal to create an account and make a deposit from New York.
+It is, however, perfectly legal to create an account and make a deposit from New York.
 You can also be outside of New Jersey when the wager pays out.
 It’s the act of physically placing the bet that has to take place within state lines.

 Yes.
 New Jersey is one of the few states that legalized online gambling in every form.
 If you’re over 21 and located in the state, you have access to legal online sportsbooks, casinos, and poker sites.
 You do not need to register in person either.